therealice/ku-nye/README.md

 ## External resources

 ### Images
-All jpegs should be optimized and progressive jpegs. https://www.jpeg.io/ can be used to convert any image to the format we want.
+All jpegs should be optimized as progressive jpegs. https://www.jpeg.io/ can be used to convert any image to the format we want.

 ### Social Icons
 Are found on https://github.com/stephenhutchings/typicons.font/blob/master/src/svg/